open-telemetry/opentelemetry-demo/CONTRIBUTING.md

 - Feature Flags UI: <http://localhost:8080/feature/>
 - Load Generator UI: <http://localhost:8080/loadgen//>

+### Using Tilt For Local Kubernetes Chart Development

+To aid in local development/testing of changes to the Helm chart, we include a [Tilt](https://tilt.dev/) configuration.
+Tilt is a tool for local Kubernetes development that can be used to build and deploy the Helm chart to a local cluster.

+Please see the [Tilt documentation](https://docs.tilt.dev/) for installation instructions.
+Create a local cluster using [ctlptl](https://github.com/tilt-dev/ctlptl) and then run `tilt up` from the root directory of this repository.
+We expect that the [helm repository](https://github.com/open-telemetry/opentelemetry-helm-charts) is adjacent to this repository.

 ### Review the Documentation

 The Demo team is committed to keeping the demo up to date.
 That means the